 Timing: When is It Ready?

 On average, fermentation is complete within seven to 14 days.
 At higher temperatures, that timing is even shorter.
 Ultimately, there are two reliable ways to tell if the ferment is ready and safe to eat.
-First, you can measure pH using pH strips or a pH meter.
+First, you can measure pH using pH strips at Amazon or a pH meter at Amazon.
 Technically, the FDA recommends acidified foods have a natural pH of 4.6 or lower.
 In practice, most commercial hot sauce producers aim for a pH level of 4.2 or lower, just to be safe.
 For truly shelf-stable homemade sauces, the popular standard for pH is even lower—3.4 or below.

 You can also taste your ferment to gauge acidity.
 After a week, it’s helpful to open the jar and taste a small sample daily.
 "As soon as it tastes acidic, you’re generally good to go," says Shockey.
 "My palate has never been wrong.
 Ferments often go from this point of not tasting acidic—just salty and bland—to tasting acidic and sour.
 That’s not something to stress on."